I love dense, nutty, chunky bread and this recipe, adapted from Adventure Bread by Josey Baker, ticks all the boxes.

 2½ cups water

-Tip into an oiled loaf tin and smooth the top, The one I used is 25x12cm and 10cm deep (approx 10x5x4 inches) which the recipe filled to within 2-3 cm of the top and as the bread doesn’t rise that’s fine.
-If you don’t have a big loaf tin use two smaller tins.
-Cover and refrigerate for up to a day.
+Preheat oven to 190°C. Tip into an oiled loaf tin and smooth the top.
+The one I used is 25x12cm and 10cm deep (approx 10x5x4 inches) which the recipe fills to within 2-3 cm of the top and as the bread doesn’t rise that’s fine.
+If you don’t have a big loaf tin use two smaller ones.

 Makes 1 loaf

 Note: Flax seeds and Linseeds are the same thing.
-Known as Linseeds in Australia.
-You can use walnuts, pine nuts or pecans instead of almonds.
+Known as Linseeds in Australia and Flax seeds in the USA.